jallphin/spitfire/README.md

 23. Automated scanning and enumeration script using IVRE (with screenshots and collaborative scratchpad), nuclei and auto imports them into PCF for collaboration.

 # Get Started
-While the above description of RTS is how it's *intended* to deploy, you can also deploy it in a standard Virtual Machine as well.
+While the above description of Spitfire is how it's *intended* to deploy, you can also deploy it in a standard Virtual Machine as well.
 The one gotcha (for now) is that all the services domain names must be locally mapped into each accessing systems ```host``` file in order for the reverse proxy to function.

-Other than that, you clone this repository into a blank kali linux install, ```chmod +x ./rts-setup``` and execute.
+Other than that, you clone this repository into a blank kali linux install, ```chmod +x ./spitfire-setup``` and execute.

 # Using

 As mentioned above, you'll need to edit your testing system (defined as the the system you will be using to conduct penetration tests against a target) host file.
-The ```rts-setup.sh``` script will tell you all the relevant hostnames and IP's so it should just be a simple copy + paste operation.
+The ```spitfire-setup.sh``` script will tell you all the relevant hostnames and IP's so it should just be a simple copy + paste operation.

 Once done, everything *should* be setup and installed.
 Just navigate to any of the URL's and use as the author of that software intended.